JeelRajodiya/fast-ai/README.md

 ```

 > [!TIP]
-> You can also use the same script to update the tool to latest version.
+> You can also use the same command to update the tool to latest version.

 ## Usage